Worry no more!

 The new set pushes the old feathers out as they grow.
-Hens can look anything from a little on the scraggy side to almost completely bald.
+Chickens can look anything from a little on the scraggy side to almost completely bald.

 Feathers are made up of between 85% and 90% protein, so the chicken puts all its protein resources into feather-making for the duration.
 Egg-laying will slow down or stop and the hen can become listless and tired.